 What are hiccups?

-Hiccups are a common condition caused by sudden, irregular contractions (spasms) of the diaphragm (a large muscle involved in breathing which sits under the lungs and over the stomach).
+Hiccups are common in babies.
+It is a common condition caused by sudden, irregular contractions (spasms) of the diaphragm (a large muscle involved in breathing which sits under the lungs and over the stomach).
 The contractions cause air to be sucked into the windpipe and this is followed by a sudden closure of the vocal chords, which produce the characteristic 'hic' sound.

 Who gets hiccups?